iamtimsmith/iamtimsmith-com/content/posts/using-the-pug-templating-engine-part-4-includes-mixins.md

 ---
 title: Using the Pug Templating Engine  Part 4 - Includes & Mixins
-date: '2021-02-08T05:00:00.000Z'
+date: "2021-02-08T05:00:00.000Z"
-seoDescription: With Pug, you can use pieces called includes and mixins to make development more efficient.
+excerpt: With Pug, you can use pieces called includes and mixins to make development more efficient.
 I'll teach you about it in this blog post.
 published: true
 ---